-For further evaluation purposes, the candidates are added to a temporary list of previous candidates.
+For further evaluation purposes, the candidate is added to a temporary list of reference images.
 This is needed for an evaluation work flow which is conducted to get information about the quality and security level of the overall verification process.
 The probe and the last few candidates shall be used for quality assurance checks and cross-comparison tasks within the evaluation work flow only.
 Images shall be deleted immediately after template generation, templates shall be deleted within 24 hours.